khaledhikmat/threat-detection/README.md

     - `git tag` to make sure is is created.
     - `git push --tags` to push tags to Github.
 - In each microservice folder, perform the following to update the shared library:
-    - `go get -u go get -u github.com/khaledhikmat/threat-detection-shared@v1.0.0`.
+    - `go get -u github.com/khaledhikmat/threat-detection-shared@v1.0.0`.
 Replace `v1.0.0` with your actual tag.
     - `go mod tidy`
 - `make dockerize`.
 This buildsand dockerizes all microservices.
 - `make push-2-hub`.
 This builds, dockerizes and pushes microservice Docker images to a public Docker repo i.e. Docker Hub.